lppier/Recurrent_Neural_Networks/README.md

 ````
 Hmmm... after checking with Google Translate I found that that wasn't so accurate.
 Probably because
-it was a character-by-character model.
+it was a character-by-character model, meaning that the french words could be spelt wrongly.
+Some characters could have been predicted wrongly.